Adélaïde-Louise d'Eckmühl de Blocqueville

-Adélaïde-Louise d'Eckmühl de Blocqueville (8 July 1815 – 6 October 1892), was a French woman of letters and a poet.
-The last daughter of Louis Nicolas Davout, she devoted a large part of her life to honouring the memory of the "glorious marshal" of Napoléon.
+Adélaïde-Louise d'Eckmühl de Blocqueville (8 July 1815 – 6 October 1892) was a French woman of letters and a poet.
+She was the youngest daughter of Louis Nicolas Davout and devoted a significant part of her life to honouring the memory of the "glorious marshal" of Napoléon.

 Life

-Born in Paris, in 1835, Davout married a Maréchal de camp twenty-six years older than her, Edmond François de Coulibœuf, marquis de Blocqueville.
-She shone at the court of king Louis Philippe and attracted queen Maria-Amalia's affectionate friendship.
-She published her first novel, Perdita, in 1859.
-Becoming a widow in 1861, she held a salon in her Parisian hotel where many personalities from the political, artistic and literary worlds met, including Dominique Ingres, Adolphe Thiers, Henri Lacordaire, Octave Feuillet, Elme-Marie Caro, Charles Ernest Beulé, Victor Cousin, Franz Liszt.
-In 1869, the latter composed a musical portrait in honour of the Marquise.
-One of the most frequent visitors was Jules Claretie, who wrote:
+Born in Paris, in 1835 Davout married a Maréchal de camp, Edmond François de Coulibœuf, marquis de Blocqueville, who was twenty-six years older than her.
+She shone at the court of King Louis Philippe and developed a close and affectionate friendship with Queen Maria-Amalia.
+In 1859, she published her first novel, Perdita.
+After becoming a widow in 1861, she hosted a salon at her Parisian hotel where many prominent figures from the political, artistic, and literary worlds gathered.
+Among the notable guests were Dominique Ingres, Adolphe Thiers, Henri Lacordaire, Octave Feuillet, Elme-Marie Caro, Charles Ernest Beulé, Victor Cousin, and Franz Liszt, who composed a musical portrait in her honor in 1869.
+One of the most frequent visitors to her salon was Jules Claretie, who wrote:

 In 1874, the marquise published Les Soirées de la villa des Jasmins, where she portrayed four friends "who talked about the soul and its destinies, the unfathomable mysteries of the human heart and discussed a thousand different questions of philosophy, literature and art"; we find there, wrote the critic of the Journal des Savants, "in the midst of many longueurs, many generous ideas, noble impulses, fine observations, right and elevated thoughts".

 From 1879 onwards, she published several volumes dedicated to her father's memory as well as several collections of poetry.
 At the Academie des jeux floraux, which conferred on her the title of "Master of Games" in 1878, she established the Eckmühl Prize in 1880, a biennial competition that rewards the best essay on a subject of Christian philosophy with a golden jasmine.
 She then founded a museum, the Salle d'Eckmühl in Auxerre, to which she donated many family souvenirs.
 In 1885, she bequeathed by will the sum of 300,000 francs for the construction of the famous phare d'Eckmühl at Penmarc'h.

 After she died in Villers-sur-Mer, she was buried at the Père Lachaise Cemetery (28th division).